Oh 2020...what a year!

 Hi, I'm Amy!

 I'm a knowledge seeker, dog parent, nature lover, and a big fan of bubbly water.
-I'm also the owner of Inspired Design Inc, an interior design and flooring company in Kansas City.
-I help homeowners wade through the many decisions that are thrown at you when renovating your home.
-By partnering together, the process can be easy and fun!
+I'm also the owner of Inspired Design Inc, an biophilic interior design and flooring company in Kansas City.
+I help homeowners wade through the many decisions needed while renovating their homes, including how to add more natural elements into the space.
 Let's find the perfect solutions so you can finally be living in the home you've been dreaming of.

 Found this post helpful?
 Don't forget to Pin it!